-No one understands this better than Lil Nas X. His debut single, “Old Town Road,” exploded online early this year.
+No one understands this better than Lil Nas X. His debut single, “Old Town Road,” exploded online in early 2019.
 It has been streamed more than a billion times since then.
-And on July 29, it became the longest-running Number 1 song ever.
+On July 29, 2019, it became the longest-running Number 1 song ever.

 But “Old Town Road” is more than that.
 It represents a larger moment in our culture.
 The song combines two music genres, hip-hop and country, in a new way.
 And it became popular after Lil Nas X himself posted and promoted it online.
 “Everything lined up for this moment to take me to this place,” Nas told TIME.

 Before making “Old Town Road,” Lil Nas X studied popular songs.
 What traits did they share?
 Bold beats, catchy lyrics, and short length.
 In October 2018, Nas found a weird banjo beat online.
 He bought it for $30, mixed it with hip-hop elements, and wrote lyrics.

 Nas made more than a hundred short videos to promote “Old Town Road.”
 “People were like, ‘Where are these memes coming from?’” he says.
 “If you see something going around the Internet, people want to join in.”
 Sure enough, millions of people put on cowboy outfits and danced to the song on the video-sharing app TikTok.
 “Old Town Road” began to climb the country music charts.

 Then a shocking thing happened.
 In March 2019, Billboard magazine banned “Old Town Road” from its Hot Country chart.
 It said the song didn’t have enough country elements, though many people thought the song was banned because it came from outside the music industry.
 “People inside country music aren’t even paying attention to it,” said Kyle Coroneos, the founder of the website Saving Country Music.